 Driver Improvement is a program geared toward safety education for licensed drivers of any age.

-For license reinstatement or points reduction, clinics must charge $75.
-For Driver Improvement classes taken for any other reason (i.e. insurance premium reduction, educational purposes), clinics may charge up to $75.
+For license reinstatement, points reduction, or court purposes, clinics must charge $75.
+For Driver Improvement classes taken for any other reason (i.e. insurance premium reduction, educational purposes), clinics may charge a fee up to $75.

-No. DDS does not recognize online Driver Improvement courses for driver’s license related issues.
-Certificates of completion from online Driver Improvement courses are not accepted by the DDS for any purposes related to an individual’s driver’s license or driving privileges.
+At this time, DDS does not recognize online Driver Improvement courses for driver’s license related issues.
+Certificates of Completion from online Driver Improvement courses are not accepted by the DDS for any purposes related to an individual’s driver’s license or driving privileges.

 In accordance with O.C.G.A §40-5-86, licensed Georgia residents may request that DDS reduce the number of points assessed against their Georgia Driver's license up to 7 points once every 5 years.